huggingface/pytorch-image-models/CONTRIBUTING.md

 There haven't been any formal guidelines to date so please bear with me, and feel free to add to this guide.

+# Before opening an issue or PR

+Maintainer time is limited, so please focus on changes that matter to users.

+* Please don't open issues or PRs for edge cases unlikely to be hit in real use.
+Small fixes like these add review load without helping users.
+Focus on bugs that affect real training, inference, or model-loading workflows, and include a realistic scenario that triggers the bug.
+* Keep PRs focused, avoid reformatting or refactoring code unrelated to the change.
+* Existing models, pretrained weights, and public functions should produce the same outputs unless the change is fixing a real bug.
+* If you're using AI coding agents, the same guidance is in [AGENTS.md](AGENTS.md).

 # Coding style

 Code linting and auto-format (black) are not currently in place but open to consideration.
 In the meantime, the style to follow is (mostly) aligned with Google's guide: https://google.github.io/styleguide/pyguide.html.